MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-multiple-computer-build-environment.md

      These steps refer to the directory as %Depot%.

-2. Copy the directories and files as described in the [Copy files from the host computer to the build computer](../ide/walkthrough-creating-a-multiple-computer-build-environment.md#CopyingFiles) section of this walkthrough, except paste them under the %Depot% directory that you just created.
+2. Copy the directories and files as described in the [Copy files from the host computer to the build computer](../ide/walkthrough-creating-a-multiple-computer-build-environment.md#CopyingFiles) section of this walkthrough, except paste them under the *%Depot%* directory that you just created.
 For example, copy from %ProgramFiles%\Windows Kits\8.0\bin\ to %Depot%\Windows Kits\8.0\bin\\.

-3. When the files are pasted in %Depot%, make these changes:
+3. When the files are pasted in *%Depot%*, make these changes:

     - In %Depot%\MSBuild\Microsoft.Cpp\v4.0\v110\Microsoft.CPP.Targets, \Microsoft.Cpp.InvalidPlatforms.targets\\, \Microsoft.cppbuild.targets\\, and \Microsoft.CppCommon.targets\\, change every instance of